stackitcloud/stackit-cli/docs/stackit_beta_network-area_network-range_delete.md

-## stackit beta network-area network-ranges delete
+## stackit beta network-area network-range delete

 Deletes a network range in a STACKIT Network Area (SNA)